dotenvx/dotenvx/README.md

   console.log(decryptedValue)
   ```

-  This is known as "Decryption at Access" and is written about in [the whitepaper](https://dotenvx.com/dotenvx.pdf).
+  This is known as *Decryption at Access* and is written about in [the whitepaper](https://dotenvx.com/dotenvx.pdf).

   </details>